On this page:

 How to Set Up a New Email Subscription

-Subscribe your Vablemail address to the alerts you want.
-In some cases, you will be able to self-subscribe and in other instances, you may need to request the email address to be added as a recipient to your account.
+Subscribe your Vablemail address to receive email subscriptions, alerts, and publications.
+In some cases, you will be able to self-subscribe and in other instances, you may need to request that the publisher subscribe the email address on your behalf.

-When a new email is subscribed to your Vablemail address, you will need to create a rule for that subscription to make sure the email is processed correctly.
-Just like other email clients, such as Outlook, Inbox Rules will group emails together and tell the system how they should be handled.
+When a new email is subscribed to your Vablemail address, you will need to create an Inbox Rule so that it is processed correctly.
+Just like other email clients, such as Outlook, Vable Inbox Rules will group emails together and tell the system how they should be handled.

 Here you can see all incoming emails.
 The default filter on this page displays all emails received.
 This includes those which have a rule and those which have not been set up.
 Icons will help you identify the status of an email: